 Up to 2021, a total capacity of 200 MW will be auctioned each year, of which initially, 150 MW are to come from conventional CHP plants and 50 MW from innovative CHP systems.
 In the years that follow, the share of innovative CHP systems will be gradually increased.
 Funding will continue to be provided in the form of a fixed feed-in tariff paid in cents per kilowatt-hour.
-However, the funding will no longer be fixed by government, but determined via competitive auctions.
-This will help meet expansion targets in a cost-effective manner.
-The auction system will also help make the funding scheme more transparent.
-The auction system is to enter into effect on 1 December 2017.
+Since 2017, the level of funding is no longer fixed by government, but determined via competitive auctions.
+This helps meet expansion targets in a cost-effective manner.
+The auction system also helps make the funding scheme more transparent.
+The first auction round ended on 1 December 2017.
 On 19 April 2017, the Federal Ministry for Economic Affairs and Energy launched a consultation procedure to seek the views of the German Länder and associations on the draft ordinance introducing auctions for determining the level of funding awarded to CHP plants and innovative CHP systems (PDF, 2MB) and on other ordinances that are being revised.
-Comments were to be submitted by 6pm, 26 April 2017.
-They are published here with the author’s permission.
+Comments were to be submitted by 26 April 2017.
+They are published with the author’s permission.